-The focus of Science is to develop scientifically rich student minds in the areas of Lab Safety, Classification, Ecosystems, Precious Resources, Separating Mixtures, Forces and Space to allow students to see the connections between science and life.
+The focus of year 7 and 8 Science is to develop scientifically rich student minds in the areas of Laboratory Safety, Biological, Chemical, Earth and Space and Physical sciences, to allow students see the connections between science and life.
 Science education aims to develop curiosity and a spirit of inquiry that helps students become open-minded.

 Science and its applications are part of everyday life.
 Science education develops students' ability to ask questions and find answers about the natural and physical world.
-It provides students with insights into the way Science is applied and how scientists work in the community, and it helps them to make informed decisions about scientific issues, careers and further study.
+It provides students with insights into the way Science is applied and how scientists work in the community, and it helps them make informed decisions about scientific issues, careers and further study.

-This course will help students to become scientifically and technologically literate citizens who will be able to make decision about their lifestyle, their environment and the kind of society in which they wish to live.
-Students will see the connections between science and people, and be aware of the impact of science and technology on society, the individual and the environment.
-Curiosity and a spirit of inquiry that helps students to be open-minded and value objectivity will be encouraged.
+This course will help students become scientifically and technologically literate citizens who will be able to make decision about their lifestyle, their environment and the kind of society in which they wish to live.
+Students will see the connections between science and people, and be aware of the impact of science and technology on the individual, society and the environment.